freemjstudio/freemjstudio/README.md

 <h3 align="center">
-Hello there !
-This is Minjee Woo 😺
+Hi there !
+This is Minjee Woo

-  I'm interested in iOS App development and Cloud Engineering  ☁
+I'm interested in iOS App development and Cloud Services/DevOps  ☁
 </h3>